 The Laboratory's groundwater monitoring network is designed to evaluate the impacts of groundwater contamination from former and current operations and to track cleanup progress.
 Each year, BNL collects groundwater samples from an extensive network of on- and off-site monitoring wells (see Table 7-1).
 Results from groundwater monitoring are used to verify that protection and restoration efforts are working.
 Groundwater monitoring is focused on two general areas: 1) Facility Monitoring (FM), designed to satisfy DOE and New York State monitoring requirements for active research and support facilities, and 2) Comprehensive Environmental Response, Compensation and Liability (CERCLA) monitoring related to the Laboratory's obligations under the Federal Facilities Agreement (FFA).
 These monitoring programs are coordinated to ensure completeness and to prevent duplication of effort in the installation, monitoring, and decommissioning of wells.
 The monitoring program elements include data quality objectives; plans and procedures; sampling and analysis; quality assurance; data management; and the installation, maintenance, and decommissioning of wells.
+These elements are integrated to create a costeffective monitoring system and to ensure that water quality data are available for review and interpretation in a timely manner.

 Table 7-1.
-Summary of BNL Groundwater Monitoring Program, 2009.
+Summary of BNL Groundwater Monitoring Program, 2010.

 CERCLA Program Facility Monitoring Program

-Number of wells monitored 688 108
+Number of wells monitored 670 119

-Number of sampling events 1,617 183
+Number of sampling events 1,525 207

-Number of analyses per- formed 2,827 331
+Number of analyses per- formed 2,588 413

-Number of results 67,472 3,819
+Number of results 64,740 5,339

-Percent of nondetectable analyses 89 88

-Number of permanent wells installed 4 0

-Number of temporary wells installed 70 26

-Number of wells abandoned 64 0